flutter/devtools/packages/devtools_app/lib/src/screens/memory/panes/leaks/LEAK_TRACKING.md

 You can pass information, that will help you troubleshoot the leak, to the optional parameter `details`.

+TODO(polina-c): explain how to choose which classes to instrument.

 ### Detect leaks in your Dart app

 For Dart appliocations: